GianvitoDifilippo/GeneratorKit/README.md

 ## Executing user's code (preview)

-> Note: This is how this feature should look like when complete.
+> Note: This is how this feature should look like when finished.

 Once you got your type delegator, you can use the activator class to instantiate it.